sergodeeva/sergodeeva.github.io/_posts/2018-11-28-study-masters-in-ntu-continuation-of-my-story.md

   image: "/assets/post_images/2018-11-28-first-semester.jpg"
 ---

-In the [previous post](http://www.natalyakosenko.com/2018-10-06-what-it-feels-like-to-study-masters-in-ntu-singapore) I was telling a story about how I started to study masters in Nanyang Technological University.
+[Earlier](http://www.natalyakosenko.com/2018-10-06-what-it-feels-like-to-study-masters-in-ntu-singapore) I was telling a story about how I started to study masters in Nanyang Technological University.
 Today I am done with my first semester exams, and feel super happy about it.
 Decided to share about my first semester and exam experience.

 ## About group assignments
 I was talking about group assignments in my previous post, but still want to repeat myself: group assignments were the biggest shock of my first semester.
 It really took me time to accept the idea of doing one assignment with a group of other people and getting the same grade.

 At the beginning I felt like this: Imagine you need to cook 2-eggs omelette, and you need to do it together with 4-5 other people and later write a report about how you cooked the omelette.
 So kitchen is full of people, someone says: let's cook scrambled eggs, another says: no, we supposed to cook boiled eggs.
 Someone else says he never tried eggs before.
 Another person adds salt, while salt was already added...

-But in reality, at the end we had 5 people, who learned how to cook a perfect omlette.
-One of them shared with others the recipee of omelette with cheese, another one revealed the secret of adding chili.
+But in reality, at the end we had 5 people, who learned how to cook a perfect omelette.
+One of them shared with others the recipe of omelette with cheese, another one revealed the secret of adding chili.
 A person who never tried eggs before became an eggs fan.
 I really enjoyed it at the end, especially Programming assignment, as at the end we were functioning like a real (and good one) development team.

 So, group assignments were the biggest disappointment and the biggest enjoyment of my first semester.